 Essentially, it’s about designing a program of continuous learning based on your team, resources, and workforce goals for the future.

-The global workforce has officially shifted in favour of millennials.
+The global workforce has officially shifted in favor of millennials.
 So you need to make sure that your business reflects and supports the drives of a younger workforce.

 42% of people say that learning and development is the most important benefit they look out for in a new job.